 GAA Go Games

-Go Games are small-sided versions of Hurling and Gaelic Football which have been devised for children up to and including 11 years of age, where every child gets to play (a Go) in every game, for the full game.
+GAA Go Games are Camogie, Hurling and Gaelic Football for children up to and including 12 years of age, where every child gets to play (a Go) in every game, for the full game.

-As such they are subject to Rule 6.26 of the Official Guide – Under 13 and Younger Age Groups under the section Games & Competitions – Club Championships.
-This Rule states that ‘Games in the Under 11 and younger age groups shall be organised on the Go Games model, as approved by Central Council.’
+GAA Rule 6.27 of the Official Guide - This Rule states that ‘Games in the Under 11 and younger age groups shall be organised on the Go Games model, as approved by Central Council

 Why Go Games?

-The support the participation and development of the Under-11 player, the following principles underpin Go Games:
+The support the participation and development of the Under-12 player, the following principles underpin Go Games:

 - All participants play in the full game.